 Towing Package Options:

-Most of the Ford Rangers did not need any sort of tow package in order to achieve their specified maximum trailer weight ratings, but for model years 2021–2019, you did need to have one of these packages installed in order to achieve that higher 7,500 lb. rating.
+Most of these trucks did not need any sort of tow package in order to achieve their specified maximum trailer weight ratings, but for model years 2022–2019, you did need to have one of these packages installed in order to achieve that higher 7,500 lb. rating.

 I took a screenshot from a 2020 brochure that I found online for the Ranger and it states that a 4/7 pin connector and wiring harness is included in the package, along with a hitch receiver but other than that no special equipment was mentioned like a heavy-duty radiator, oil cooler or transmission cooler.